micans/pick/THESPACEINBETWEEN.md

    data frames where various (but certainly not all) transformations and derivations among raw data and processed data can be achieved using relatively short command lines comprised of chains of standard tools.
-   This way of working can bring clarity and improvements in the data structures and outputs committed to the file system, leading to worfklows that are easier to monitor, inspect and debug.
+   This way of working can bring _clarity and improvements in the data structures and outputs committed to the file system_, leading to worfklows that are easier to monitor, inspect and debug.

-   Where possible this approach goes beyond standard UNIX piped commands by using tools and methods that are able to utilise column names and row names.
+   Where possible this approach goes beyond standard UNIX piped commands by using _tools and methods that use column names and row names as handles to specify desired transformation_.
-   An additional benefit is often that data can be streamed rather loaded in its entirety into memory, thus scaling to very large data sets.
+   An additional benefit is often that _data can be streamed_ rather loaded in its entirety into memory, thus scaling to very large data sets.
    Even where this benefit does not apply, such as in the often-needed case of sorting large data, unix `sort` is a highly optimised tool, sorting data that does